 Completing an Honors Contract - Students receive Honors credit by completing an Honors contract in any UC transferable course.
 In consultation with the Honors program, department and course instructor (mentor), the student develops a proposal for an Honors research project.
 In most cases, the project should be a written assignment that displays interpretation, critical analysis, and creative thinking of academic texts (journal articles or books written by experts in an academic discipline).
-The proposal is evaluated and graded by the mentor submitted to the Honors coordinator and evaluated by the Honors Advisory Committee.
-The committee will either approve the project or suggest revisions.
-When the final project is completed, the student must submit one copy to the instructor and a second copy to the Honors Coordinator along with an Honors Contract Completion form.
-If the advisory committee approves the project, the student will receive a course grade, an Honors Project grade, and an Honors notation on his or her transcript indicating that the course was completed for Honors credit.
-Honors Certification - Students receive Honors certification by completing a total of five Honors contracts and maintaining a minimum 3.25 overall transfer GPA.
+The proposal is evaluated and graded by the mentor submitted to the Honors coordinator and evaluated by the Honors Director.
+The project will either be approved or returned with suggested revisions.
+When the final project is completed, the student must submit one copy to the instructor and a second copy to the Honors Coordinator along with an Honors Contract

+Completion form.
+This will result in an Honors notation on his or her transcript indicating that the course was completed for Honors credit.

+Honors Certification - Students receive Honors certification by completing a total of five Honors contracts contracts (minimum of 15 UC transferable units) and maintaining a minimum 3.25 overall transfer GPA.